The Subtalar Joint is the Second Ankle Joint

 Understanding that joints move in different ways

-A hip and knee joint appear as single joints for the purpose of this discussion.
-Click the highlights showing movements in 3D.
+For the purpose of this discussion, a hip and knee joint appear as single joints.
+Click the highlights to see movements in 3D.
 Both videos are under a minute long.

-One thing we learn is that single joints can have movement limited to one dimension.
+One thing we learned is that single joints can have movement limited to one dimension.
 In the case of the hip and shoulder joint, both have wide ranges of movement.
-Indeed the ankle joint is one joint and like the knee has movement predominantly in one dimension, extension and flexion.
-However there is a small amount of movement in other dimensions.
+Indeed, the ankle joint is one joint and, like the knee, has movement predominantly in one dimension, extension and flexion.
+However, there is a small amount of movement in other dimensions.
 The clinician who studies the musculoskeletal system must understand how much movement occurs in each dimension and which dimension yields the most important movement.
-Dimensions are also know as PLANES of MOTION (see diagram or click the link in blue).
+Dimensions are also known as PLANES of MOTION (see diagram or click the link in blue).

-The second ankle joint: The subtalar joint principally moves in the frontal plane but does use a little movement in the sagittal and transverse plane.
-The first ankle joint offers most sagittal plane movement i.e dorsiflexion and plantar flexion.
+The second ankle joint: The subtalar joint principally moves in the frontal plane but does use a little movement in the sagittal and transverse planes.
+The first ankle joint offers most sagittal plane movement, i.e., dorsiflexion and plantar flexion.

-The left diagram shows the under surface of the talus separated by a channel.
+The left diagram shows the undersurface of the talus separated by a channel.
 The right diagram is the top surface of the heel bone.
-There are 2 facets on the left (talus) and 3 facets on the right (heel bone or calcaneus).
-This doesn’t make sense as there should be three on each.
-NO. In fact the forward facet on the talus shares 2 facets on the calcaneus.
-Looking at these surfaces it is now difficult to figure out what movement is going to occur.
-The true ankle is easy so why don’t all joints appear as simple.
+There are two facets on the left (talus) and three facets on the right (heel bone or calcaneus).
+This doesn’t make sense, as there should be three on each.
+NO. In fact, the forward facet of the talus shares 2 facets with the calcaneus.
+Looking at these surfaces, it is now difficult to figure out what movement is going to occur.
+The true ankle is easy, so why don’t all joints appear as simple?

 The following depiction of movement for the sub-talar joint is useful illustrated by video on movement in 3D with computerised illustrations.